Minnesota Marijuana Limitations

 Can I Buy Medical Marijuana in Minnesota?

 Qualifying patients registered with the state's Medical Cannabis Program can buy cannabis.
-However, the purchase may only be made from Cannabis Patient Center Locations established under the authority of the MDH's Office of Medical Cannabis.
+However, the purchase may only be made from Cannabis Patient Center Locations established under the authority of the MDH's Division of Medical Cannabis.
 Medical cannabis for minors can only be purchased through their registered caregivers.
 When visiting a Cannabis Patient Center (dispensary), qualifying patients or caregivers must go along with their valid Minnesota state-issued photo IDs, patient registry numbers, and payment.

 Where Can I Buy Medical Marijuana in Minnesota?